 Do you wake up from a full night’s sleep and still feel tired?
 Is fatigue a daily reality?
 Well, you’re not alone.
-A recent survey in the U.S. found 76% of workers feel tired most days of the week, and 15% say they fall asleep during the day at least once a week.
-Research shows women feel exhausted more than men too.
+A 2013 U.S. survey found 76% of workers feel tired most days of the week, and 15% say they fall asleep during the day at least once a week.
+Research shows women feel exhausted more than men, too.

 Dr. Libby Weaver, one of Australasia’s leading nutritional biochemists, says multiple factors are to blame for our lack of energy, and it’s usually because our biochemical, nutritional, and emotional selves are out of balance.
-But just like our browsers, Weaver says, our brains today have too many tabs open that are “looping the same stories, issues, and challenges over and over in our minds, which is highly energy-depleting”—and it’s impacting our health.
+Just like our browsers, Weaver says our brains have too many tabs open that are “looping the same stories, issues, and challenges over and over in our minds, which is highly energy-depleting”—and it’s impacting our health.

 “Like websites sitting open on your computer screen, you never feel like you’ve got it all handled, you never feel like you can rest.
 You can just imagine what that does to your energy,” she says.
 So how do we get our stamina back?
-Keep reading to discover why modern life is draining your batteries, plus learn Weaver’s top five practical solutions to renew your energy levels.
+Learn why modern life is draining your batteries, plus Weaver’s top five practical solutions to renew your energy levels.

 MYDOMAINE: It’s easy to pass off feeling tired and blame our job, children, and relationships, but what is really the root of our constant fatigue?